luria/laravel-modelmap/README.md

 # modelmap
 Maps models and their relationships into a draw.io compatible xml file.

-TEST - Do not use
+TEST - Do not use - It does not work - TEST